DOT Clearinghouse Enforcement

 More and more commercial drivers have gotten pulled from duty in the last year.

 They can get placed out of service in an instant during these inspections.
 This leads to a potential gap in the recent Clearinghouse process.
 Employers only have to run a Clearinghouse query once per year.
 (This applies to each current CDL driver.)
 The lack of queries leads to drivers who test positive moving on to operate for another carrier.
-This way, drivers can operate for many months without Clearinghouse detection.
+This way, drivers can use for many months without Clearinghouse detection.
 That's one reason why the FMCSA and DOT are cracking down on violations.
-Keep in mind that there are already well over 50,000 violations in the DOT database.
+Remember that there are already well over 50,000 violations in the DOT database.
 How to get TEXAS Dot Number?

 DOT Safety Audits & Compliance Reviews